 TGax editor: Change the paragraph below in 27.15.2 (PPDU format selection) as follows: An HE STA should send an Ack frame in the same PPDU format as the soliciting PPDU when the soliciting PPDU a VHT PPDU or HT PPDU containing an FTM frame.

+An HE STA may send an FTM frame in HE PPDU format in the 6 GHz band.
+An HE STA shall send an Ack frame in the same PPDU format as the soliciting PPDU when the soliciting PPDU a HE PPDU containing an FTM frame.

 TGax editor: Insert paragraph below as the 5th paragraph of 28.3.18 (HE transmit procedure) (present in D3.2 but removed in D3.3):